 Trinity Church in Southport, Connecticut.
 Prior to moving to Connecticut a few years ago, Michele was a Lead Teacher at The Woodlands (Texas) United Methodist Preschool for five years.
 Michele has had many years of experience teaching Music and Movement to preschool children and has seen the many benefits and importance of dance in children’s development.

-Michele teaches Music & Motor and Tiny Tutus.
+Michele teaches Mommy & Me and Tiny Tutus.